 In keeping with the heritage it had received from Assumption University, the University of Windsor, during 1963 and 64 affiliated Holy Redeemer College, Canterbury College and the new Iona College (United Church of Canada).
 Today Assumption University remains the only university federated with the University of Windsor.
 Canterbury College and Iona College continue in their affiliated status while, Holy Redeemer College and Essex College are defunct.

 In 2007 Assumption University celebrated its sesquicentennial.
 While celebrating its past achievements the University looks forward to building upon the rich theological, cultural and inter-disciplinary endeavours that constitute its distinguished history.
 The service to Church and society, locally, nationally and internationally that characterizes Assumption University will continue in new and creative ventures responding to current needs and forging new frontiers in education.
 Much has changed since Assumption University opened its doors in the 19th century.
-However, as university education enters the 21st century, one thing remains the constant and central focus of Assumption University, as expressed in the University’s motto and the motto of the Basilian Fathers:
+However, as university education continues through the 21st century, one thing remains the constant and central focus of Assumption University, as expressed in the University’s motto and the motto of the Basilian Fathers:

 Bonitatem et Disciplinam et Scientiam Doce Me